 Introduction of the phases of the design process.
 Projects will include structural, mechanical, thermo-fluid and electrical considerations of systems and their components.
 Use of CAD/software as well as economic, environmental, social, ethical, legal aspects, safety and other factors.
+Open only to B.E. students or by permission of department chair.

 Prerequisites: ENGR 312, ENGR 503.
-Corequisites: ENGR 341, ENGR 351.
+Corequisites: ENGR 341, ENGR 351, ENGR 380.
 [Fall]